darkoverlordofdata/doran-zerog/readme.md

 No threading, no marshalling, no notifications.
 No custom gobject constructor or properties.
+No Variant data type, nothing that relies on Variant, such as

+        GLib.Object(Mode: 420);

 Just support for the oop syntax.

 ### status: